cosmicjs/next-merge/README.md

 ```
 http://localhost:4000?merge_id=[merge_id]
 ```
-The `[merge_id]` shortcode will be converted into the merge request id which will be used to get the Objects in the Merge Request.
+The `[merge_id]` shortcode will be converted into the merge request id which will be used to get the Objects in the merge request.

 4. Add / Edit content in your Staging Bucket.
-Any edits to Objects, Object Types, and Media will be added to the Merge Request (deleting content does not affect it).
+Any edits to Objects, Object Types, and Media will be added to the merge request (deleting content does not affect it).
-5. After adding and editing content in staging, go back to your Merge Request and notice the Changes to Objects, Object Types, and / or Media.
+5. After adding and editing content in staging, go back to your merge request and notice the Changes to Objects, Object Types, and / or Media.
 6. Click the "Preview" button to see content from the merge request now visible in your locally running app.
 7. Make more changes in your Staging Bucket and see real time updates in the app thanks to [SWR](https://swr.vercel.app/) :)